zerrymore/AutoSM/README.md

 # Directories structure
 ```
 📂 AutoSM
+├── 📂 ace-builds
-├── 📂 ComplementaryExperiments
+├── 📂 anb
-├── 📂 Input_output
+├── 📂 examples
 ├── 📂 src
 ├── 📂 static
 └── 📂 templates
 ```
+- `ace-builds`: Ace is a code editor written in JavaScript, which is embedded in our frontend.
-- `ComplementaryExperiments`: Comparisons with one correct-by-construction approach
+- `anb`: Comparisons with one correct-by-construction approach.
-- `Input_output`: The examples used to present the workflow.
+- `examples`: The examples used to present the workflow.
 - `src`: the source code of our implementation
 - `static`: static configurations including images and .css file.
 - `templates`: html page of web-based frontend